 I created this insanely easy recipe one day when I was doing a bunch of food prep for the week.
 I looked over at a bowl full of tomatoes from a local farmers market and realized they were so ripe that were literally starting to burst open.
 I decided to chop them up and throw them in a pot with some onions, garlic, and celery and simmer them for a couple of hours while my chaotic life went on as usual.
 The tomatoes smelled so AMAZING.
 I decided to turn them into tomato soup.
 Little did I know it would be one of the easiest recipes I have ever created.
 I have used frozen tomatoes (tomatoes that I toss into the freezer before they go bad) too with no issues.

-NOTE…I do not use any single type of tomatoes in my recipes.
+- Optional…A pinch of shredded cheese of your choice (I used Asiago and Parmigiano-Reggiano).
+Note: I do not use any single type of tomatoes in my recipes.
 I love to use a variety of different tomatoes in my creations.
 I have used frozen tomatoes (tomatoes that I just toss into a freezer safe container and freeze before they go bad) too with no issues.

 You will need a high powered blender or an immersion blender for this recipe.
 If you are using a blender, please note that this is HOT liquid.
 Please take precautions where needed.